Rocketseed Privacy Notice

 • Your Right to Erasure – We should stop using it or even delete it completely if it is used improperly.

-• Your Right to Restriction – Where you have previously given your consent to process your personal data, you have the right to request that we port or transfer it to a different service provider or to yourself.
+• Your Right to Restriction – Where You have previously given Your consent to process Your personal data, You have the right to request that we port or transfer it to a different service provider or to Yourself.

-• Your Right to Portability – Where you have given consent to use your personal data, you have the right to withdraw that consent at any time without affecting the lawfulness of processing based on consent before your withdrawal.
+• Your Right to Portability – Where You have given consent to use Your personal data, You have the right to withdraw that consent at any time without affecting the lawfulness of processing based on consent before Your withdrawal.

-7. Data Protection in Operating Locations
+9. Data Protection In Operating Locations

-7.1.
-United Kingdom
+9.1 United Kingdom

 The transition of the UK out of the EU added another dimension to the questions regarding safe data transfer.
 The new UK-GDPR and amended Data Protection Act 2018 took effect on January 1, 2021, which greatly overlaps with the European GDPR, but changed to accommodate domestic areas of law.
-The changes to the UK-GDPR can be found here.

 However, after December 31, 2020, the only governing body and authority regarding data privacy in the UK, will be the Information Commissioner’s Office (ICO) and the Secretary of State with power to determine or revoke adequacy decisions on behalf of the UK-GDPR (even bypassing the consultation of the ICO if need be).